 Sonar Menu with Stop Chart command selected.
-The box is unchecked, indicating that the chart is scrolling across the screen.

 Surface Clarity

 The markings extending downward from the zero line on the chart are called "surface clutter."
 These markings are caused by wave action, boat wakes, temperature inversion and more.

 The surface clarity control reduces or eliminates surface clutter signals from the display.
 It does this by changing the sensitivity of the receiver, decreasing it near the surface and gradually increasing it as the depth increases.